DioVoynich/PrinceGameGUI/README.md

 # Installation
 1. Go to this directory in your windows laptop -> C:\Users\Public\Documents <br />
 2. In there, make a file and name it "PrinceFX." <br />
 3. Be sure to click "Branch" tab and select "FinalVersion."
-Then, download the files to the inside of PrinceFX folder. <br />
+Then, download the files.
+Open the file and extract all the files inside PrinceGameGUI-FinalVersion file and move to your "PrinceFX" file. <br />
 4. (Skippable) If you don't have Intellij yet, visit this link: https://www.jetbrains.com/idea/ and download Intellij. <br />
 5. Open Intellij.
 At this point, the game will not run, unless you already installed JavaFX jars.
 6. Go to File -> Project Structure -> Project, under Project SDK, choose the right SDK.
 Then, under Project language level, <br />